House Price to Income Ratio Ireland — All 26 Counties (2015–2025)

 - The best relative value is in the west and midlands.
 Roscommon (4.39x), Longford (4.66x), Donegal (4.82x) and Mayo (4.92x) are the only counties below 5x — and all have decent earnings bases relative to their prices.

-The mortgage lending rules (3.5x income) mean that even a couple on combined earnings of €90,000 can borrow just €315,000 — which rules them out of the median property in 20 of 26 counties without a large deposit.
+The mortgage lending rules (4x income for first-time buyers since January 2025) mean that even a couple on combined earnings of €90,000 can borrow just €360,000 — which rules them out of the median property in most counties without a large deposit.
 That's the real consequence of a 7.47x national ratio.
+See our Irish mortgage lender comparison for current rates by LTV band and how each lender treats bonus income.

 See what's selling in your county

-Search 769,000+ actual sale prices from the Property Price Register.
+Search 785,000+ actual sale prices from the Property Price Register.

 Related Articles

-The Best Month to Buy a House in Ireland (727,000+ Sales Analysed)
+The Best Month to Buy a House in Ireland (785,000+ Sales Analysed)

 We crunched 14 years of Property Price Register data to find the cheapest month to buy.
 March comes out on top — with potential savings of €15,000 nationally.